Unacceptable Actions Policy

 • Unreasonable levels of contact

-• Use of bad or aggresive language
+• Use of bad or aggressive language

 • Any threating behaviour